How the Mighty Have Fallen

 The string of sexual abuse allegations and ensuing consequences we have seen in the news is no new thing.
 At God’s appointed time, He lifts the veil on sin, exposing the widespread sexual idolatry among well-groomed men and women.

 It used to be that the image of a pedophile, sodomite, or other types of sexual idolaters, was of someone unshaven, lurking around in a dark alley.
 No more – sexual lust is rampant.
 Nice looking and clean-shaven, they are in every type of business and professional setting.
 With the availability of pornography on the internet, and the many people habitually feeding on this, we are seeing the definite results, yet this is only the tip of the iceberg.
-God judges sin — people can spin sexual idolatry however they want, but God calls it sin.

 God is gracious and merciful, he always gives clear warning about the consequences of sin before they come.
 He warns: if you do this – you will face this.
 It’s called the law of sowing and reaping.
 “Do not be deceived, God is not mocked, whatsoever a man (woman) sows, he (she) shall also reap” (Gal.6:7).
 Simple, yet our sin-nature gravitates that way.
 That is why we need a Savior.